cilium/cilium/Documentation/contributing/docs/docstest.rst

 .. note::

-   By default, ``render-docs`` generates a preview with instructions to install Cilium from the latest version on GitHub (i.e. from the HEAD of the master branch that has not been released) regardless of which Cilium branch you are in.
+   By default, ``render-docs`` generates a preview with instructions to install Cilium from the latest version on GitHub (i.e. from the HEAD of the main branch that has not been released) regardless of which Cilium branch you are in.
 You can target a specific branch by specifying ``READTHEDOCS_VERSION`` environment variable: